-Plagiarism and Artificial Intelligence (AI): Error!
+Plagiarism and Artificial Intelligence (AI): Submission and Completion of Assessment Item Error!
 Bookmark not defined.

-Understanding academic misconduct 21

-Submission and Completion of Assessment Item Error!
+Submission......23 Assignment Extension/Exemption......
+Error!
 Bookmark not defined.

-ASSIGNMENTS 22

-Notice of Assessment 23

-Submission 23

-Late or non-submission 24

-Orals/Practical performance 25

-Results 25

-Assignment Extension/Exemption Error!
-Bookmark not defined.

-Submission Obligations 22

 Students Absent (Illness or Misadventure) for Exams Error!
 Bookmark not defined.

-EXAMINATIONS 26

-Completion 26

-Student Examination Conduct 26

-Late Arrival to Examination 26

-Examination Obligations 26

-Results Error!
+Results.....
+Error!
 Bookmark not defined.
 Extensions in examinations Error!
 Bookmark not defined.
 Student Absent (Unforeseen) for Exam Error!
 Bookmark not defined.

-REASONABLE ADJUSTMENTS FOR ASSESSMENT 27

-Who should be considered for reasonable adjustments?
+REASONABLE ADJUSTMENTS FOR ASSESSMENT......27 Who should be considered for reasonable adjustments?
 Error!
 Bookmark not defined.

-Annendiy A 27
+Appendix A......27